magland/sync-ts/README.md

 This extension helps you keep .ts and .tsx files *in-sync* across multiple projects.

 Suppose you have multiple typescript projects which share some common files and components.
 Extracting common functionality into a library is not always ideal.
-I often find myself developing in each project separately, and then occassionaly syncing the improvements to the other projects.
+You may find yourself developing in each project separately, and then occassionaly syncing the improvements to the other projects.

-This extension makes this process easier by automatically finding files with the same names accross projects, comparing their contents, and presenting the user with the ability to visualize differences (via vscode.diff) and manually make synchronization decisions on a file-by-file bases.
+This extension makes this process easier by automatically finding files with the same names across projects, comparing their contents, and presenting the user with the ability to visualize differences (via vscode.diff) and manually make synchronization decisions on a file-by-file bases.

 For this to work, your various projects must be contained in some parent directory.
 Open vscode on that parent directory.
 The `FILE DIFFERENCES` view in the left panel will then be populated by file groups.
 Left-click the files in those groups to view files and diffs.
 Or use the context menus.